 The best way to find out the thickness of your guitar pick is to simply measure it.
 If you do not have a means of measuring it, then see if it’s labeled.
 Sometimes it is clearly marked on the pick.

-If this is still not possible, then you can place the pick next to another (that has a known thickness) on a flat surface and run your finger over them both.
+If not, then you can place the pick next to another on a flat surface and run your finger over them both.
 You will then be able to determine if the pick with the unknown thickness is higher or lower than the other.

 If it’s higher, then it is thicker.
 If lower, it’s thinner and will help you determine roughly what category it may fall in for size.